 Commitment To The Coast | Tom Kay

-You’ve been a lifeboat crewmember for many years now, but what was it that initially made you want to sign up as a volunteer?
+You’ve been a Lifeboat crewmember for many years now, but what was it that initially made you want to sign up as a volunteer?

-I’ve been in and around coastal communities most of my life, and have always been aware of the RNLI, the role they play and that volunteer ethos that goes back over 200 years.
+I’ve been in and around coastal communities most of my life, and have always been aware of the RNLI, the role they play and that volunteer ethos that goes back almost 200 years.
 So when I moved to St Agnes and started Finisterre, nearly 20 years ago now, joining the RNLI and being a volunteer member of the lifeboat crew here was something I’d always wanted to do, and this was the first chance I’d really had to do it.
 It felt like something that I could and should do; being where we are in the village and playing a part in this coastal community that has a need 24/7 – so it’s something I felt I really ought to do and am massively proud to be a part of.

 Are there any particular rescues or moments that stand out for you over those 20 years that you’ve served at St Agnes station?